arraybercov/xTidalx/README.md

 jarm
-whats your version doing there @yaxu? isnt that kind of like `ur'`? i was thinking about how to pattern my toggles and ending up thinking its basically `ur'` my problem with `ur'` is that it’s kind of hard to use a lot of functions
+what's your version doing there @yaxu? isnt that kind of like `ur'`? i was thinking about how to pattern my toggles and ending up thinking its basically `ur'` my problem with `ur'` is that it’s kind of hard to use a lot of functions

 function junky that i am

 yaxu
 yes maybe similar to `ur'`.
 I'm too tired to think tbh but seem to be able to write code.
 Dangerous